maim-lain/lulu-farea-guide/README.md

 <br>

 ### Floor 6:
-- Take out the two crows for the +1 ATK.
+- Take out the two crows for the +1 ATK then the two mice.

 ![](https://i.imgur.com/tKdgbDr.png)